When you first start with jQuery, you will probably run into something that looks like this:

 </script>

-While it might be easier to just do that in the HTML code, this allows us to make changes based upon other factors, and that is where $(document).ready()
+While it might be easier to just this example in the HTML code, this example shows us how to make changes based upon other factors, and that is where $(document).ready()

 is so powerful.
-We will assign event handlers, call external code, and more, all to get things ready.
+We will assign event handlers, call external code, and more, all while we get things ready for the end user.

 jQuery – When the Dom is Ready was originally found on Access 2 Learn